Dumb Things On the Internet

 My perpetual off and on project, building abstractions to make doing thermodynamic flash calculations easy, so you can just jump in and start doing things.
 It is all built off of

 A small collection of VBA to do compressible pipe flow calculations.
 A surprisingly useful thing to have in a spreadsheet.

 Way back in 2011, while I was in school getting my Chemical Engineering degree I put together this app for my Samsung Galaxy S running Android 2.0.
-It uses cubic equations of state to calculate the thermodynmaic properties of pure fluids and comes with a small database of fluids to work with.
+It uses cubic equations of state (either Peng-Robinson or Soave-Redlich-Kwong) to calculate the thermodynmaic properties of pure fluids and comes with a small database of fluids to work with.
 A surprisingly useful thing to have in your pocket while doing chem eng. thermodynamics homework.